 How we validate invoices

 Is the NDIS plan active?

 - Did the service happen during the one plan?

-- Is the price right?
+- Is the formatting correct?

 How our Dashboards can help

 Our Service Provider Dashboard can help you take control of your invoices in two main ways.